explorable-viz/esop2025/author-response/response.md

   connection between the world of graphs and conjugate operators and the executions they can be used to reason about.

+- "Strictness condition" in Lemma 3.22 and provenance tracking as an effect.
+There is almost certainly a connection between "Galois slicing" and the notion of strictness that arises is denotational semantics; in particular any foreign functions or primitive operations must be _stable_ (in the sense of Berry) in order for the appropriate minima to exist and thus for those operations to "play well" (i.e. compose with the rest of the system).
+For example, multiplication must be non-strict is one argument or the other (but not both);
+  (⊥ * n = ⊥) or (n * ⊥ = \bot), but not both. may suffice for adjoints; may be worth exploring if this originates from a more fundamental principle.
+We also think it is possible to model Galois slicing as a kind of effect, using a "lifting" monad similar to the non-termination monad that arises is denotational semantics.
+Exploring these in more detail will be the topic of another paper, but we will include some discussion in related/future work.

 ### List of proposed changes

 ***